At William Edwards School, we are committed to serving our local, regional and national community and stakeholders in the most effective way possible.

 At William Edwards School we encourage students to take responsibility for themselves, their peers and members of the wider community by undertaking roles as PALS , Prefects and/or members of the school’s Student Executive body or House representatives.
 All of these roles foster the awareness of and provide experience in: debate and discussion, group action to identify and address needs and concerns, and taking care of each other as groups and individuals.

-At William Edwards School, we support students in taking part in a wide range of local, regional and national events: these include: Public Speaking and debating competitions, local, regional and national sports events, Opportunity Thurrock , the Jack Petchey Awards and many others as and when they become available.
+At William Edwards School, we support students in taking part in a wide range of local, regional and national events: these include: Public speaking and debating competitions, sports events, teh annual Opportunity Thurrock events and the Jack Petchey Awards.

 If you would like any further information or have any concerns regarding the promotion of British values at William Edwards School, please contact the Headteacher’s P.A Thompsonb@wes.swecet.org